jht1493/ICM-2020-Code/weeks/04_loops.md

 Arrays are used to store multiple elements.
 These elements can be numbers, strings, or objects, or other arrays.
 You can visualize an array as a building with multiple floors, each floor (element) holds a distinct value.
 The number of the floor is called it's index, with zero been the first floor.
 A variable can hold a single value, or refer to an array to hold many values.

-One way to represent an array is an array literal.
-An array literal begins with an open square bracket had has any number of elements, separated by commas, and ends with a closing square bracket.
+One way to represent an array is as an array literal.
+An array literal begins with an open square bracket and has any number of elements, separated by commas, and ends with a closing square bracket.
 ```
 // Syntax: assign an array to variable
 let array_ref = [ **element0**, **element1**, **element2** ... ];